Bank of England plans to 'green' its corporate bond holdings

 The BoE doubled its corporate bond holdings during last year's COVID pandemic.
 Bonds were chosen to be representative of sterling issuance by non-financial companies that make a material contribution to the British economy, and represent roughly 10% of issuance that falls into this category.

-Bonds recently classed as eligible for purchase include those of energy giant BP, mining company Rio Tinto and German carmakers Volkswagen and Daimler.
+Bonds recently classed as eligible for purchase include those of energy giant BP (BP.L), mining company Rio Tinto (RIO.L) and German carmakers Volkswagen (VOWG_p.DE) and Daimler (DAIGn.DE).

 In March finance minister Rishi Sunak changed the BoE's policy mandate to require it to support a government commitment to shift towards an economy with net zero carbon emissions.